SonarSource/sonar-.net-documentation/README.md

 By default, the SonarQube portal allows anonymous access, although SonarQube does provide a complete authentication and authorization mechanism to manage security.
 As users of the portal will be able to view the analyzed source code, it is recommended that the anonymous access to the site not be permitted.

-See [Security](http://docs.sonarqube.org/display/SONAR/Settings+Encryption) section on the SonarQube site for more information.
+See [Security](http://docs.sonarqube.org/display/SONAR/Security) section on the SonarQube site for more information.

-## Appendix
-### Analysis Parameters

-For a complete lists of Parameters that you use to configure project analysis , please refer to http://docs.sonarqube.org/display/SONAR/Analysis+Parameters.

-**>> NOTE >>** For analysis builds integrated with Team Build, as described in the [Installation and Configuration](#installation-and-configuration), the **sonar-project.properties** is generated as part of the build.
-In this case, the analysis configuration is done via the SonarQube portal.

-## In Conclusion
+## Conclusion

 During our adventure of setting up SonarQube with an existing deployment of Team Foundation Server, we introduced you to Technical Debt; we gave you the prerequisites and installation configurations, and covered the topologies.
 We hope we have achieved our goals for the guidance, get you up and running quickly with SonarQube and Team Foundation Server so you can start your analysis of your technical debt and begin your debt reduction strategy.